experimentsin/telosis/README.md

 An implementation of TeloS (EuLisp's reflective object system) in Scheme.

-See the main ReadMe file for details of exactly what it is and what it is not.
+See the main ReadMe file for details of what it is and what it is not.

+The fun part (if such there is) is in mop.scm where, after a little bit of backstage bootstrap trickery, Telos itself is used to define Telos.
+No, really, that kind of metacircular stuff was still considered way-cool back in the early 90s...

 History
 -------